h-j-l/aa-supply-chain-management/README.md

 7. Find the agent's *Full Name* from the Excel file based on the agent's *State*
 8. Enter *Ship Date*, *Order Total* and *Assigned Agent* (Full Name) into the challenge page's form fields
 9. Submit and process next PO Number
-10. When finished, read and save the score
+10. When finished, save the score
 11. Log out from PA and close both browser windows